manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 # I Tabular Solution Methods
+* The core ideas of reinforcement learning algorithms in their simplest forms, that in which the **state and action spaces are small enough** for the approximate action-value function to be represented as **an array, or table**.
+* These methods can often find **exact solutions**, that is, they can often find exactly the optimal value function and the optimal policy.
+*
 ## 2 Multi-arm Bandits
+*  Solution methods for the special of the reinforcement learning problem in which there is only a single state, called bandit problems
 ### 2.1 An n-Armed Bandit Problem
 ### 2.2 Action-Value Methods
 ### 2.3 Incremental Implementation